UniFy-Endpoint/Windows-Updates-Readiness/README.md

 - **Windows-Updates-Readiness-Remediation_v2.1.ps1**
   Remediation-only script that fixes all issues detected by the Detection script.
 It remediates registry/policy settings, cleans up disk space (Recycle Bin, Temp, WU Cache, Delivery Optimization Cache, etc.), repairs Windows Update components, resets Winsock/proxy, clears update pause states, and triggers Windows Update scan/download/install.
   Supports an `-AggressiveCleanup` switch to remove Windows.old and perform DISM ResetBase cleanup.
 Designed for use as an Intune Proactive Remediation Remediation script.

-- **Windows-Updates-Readiness_v2.1.ps1**
-  Unified script combining detection and remediation capabilities with options to run detection only (`-DetectOnly`), enable aggressive cleanup (`-AggressiveCleanup`), or skip hardware eligibility checks (`-SkipHardwareCheck`).
-Designed as a Platform Script in Intune running as SYSTEM.

 ---